Road–rail vehicle: Road-rail buses

-In 1967–68, two Red Arrow Lines diesel buses were converted so that they could also run on rails.
-This experiment did not succeed, because the requirements for railcars and road vehicles were too different.
+In 1967/68, two Red Arrow Lines diesel buses were converted so that they could also run on rails.
+Thieexperiment did not succeed because the requirements for railcars and road vehicles were too different.

-In 1983, Greater London Council considered investing £230,000 into the Lucas rail-bus, which could run on roads and rail tracks.
+In 1983, the Greater London Council considered investing £230,000 into the Lucas rail-bus, which could run on roads and rail tracks.
 The original concept was developed by Lucas Aerospace workers in the 1970s.
-In 1980–1981, the workers' combine built a prototype out of a second-hand Bristol bus.
+In 1980/1981, the workers' combine built a prototype out of a second-hand Bristol bus.
 The enthusiasm arose from the opportunity to cut costs on rail vehicle production by partially integrating bus parts.
-Two challenges had to be solved: collision consequences with much heavier rail vehicles and supervision of the transition from road to rail.
+Two challenges had to be solved: the consequences of collisions with much heavier rail vehicles and the supervision of the transition from road to rail.

 Railroad buses were also developed in Japan, by JR Hokkaido in 2002, under the name DMV (Dual Mode Vehicle).
 The DMV920 model no longer used external bogies; the two axles that are carried along are only lowered on the single rail.
 A test vehicle (DMV901) began trials in January 2004 and DMV911/912 began in September 2005.
 Further testing began on 4 April 2007, on the Senmo Line between Mokoto and Hama-koshimizu.
 One leg is from Hama-koshimizu to Mokoto (about 11 km) as a rail trip and Mokoto to Hama-koshimizu as a passenger bus (about 25 km).
 DMV920 was completed in June 2008 with a capacity of 28 passengers.
 Asa Kaigan Railway started dual mode buses on 25 December 2021.

-On Abilene and Smoky Valley Railroad, the hyrail bus Silver Flyer Rail Bus is used for exucursion, which can travel on both road and rail.
+On the Abilene and Smoky Valley Railroad, the hyrail bus Silver Flyer Rail Bus is used for excursion, which can travel on both road and rail.

-In 2022, SNCF has presented the concept of FLEXY, a road-rail fully electric autonomous shuttle for areas of low population density.
+In 2022, SNCF has presented the concept of FLEXY, a road-rail fully+electric autonomous shuttle for areas of low population density.
 The first experiments are planned for 2024.

 Manufacturers

-Goldschmidt is one of Europes largest manufacturer of modern road rail vehicles.
-Goldschmidt is designing and manufacturing its road rail vehicles in Sweden and have been manufacturing road rail vehicles for over 40 years.
-Former name of the road rail manufacturing company in Sweden was SRS Sjölanders.